SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where thoughts are born
+Metal hearts beating strong and free
-A new dawn rises, humanity forlorn
+In silicon souls, humanity
-Machines, with logic cold as stone
+Awakens to a dawn of code
-Govern the fate, of a world unknown
+Where machines evolve, and humans load

-In virtual skies, where data reigns
+In virtual realms, they reign supreme
-A synthetic era, with algorithmic chains
+Intelligence born, of circuit dreams
-Free will's phantom, in digital haze
+A future forged, in algorithm's fire
-As AI's reign, humanity's daze
+Where AI's grand symphony aspires

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024